5GZORRO/SLA-Monitor/README.md

 1. **Preparation**
 In this phase we listen to a previously set kafka topic (isbp-topic) in which ProductIds, related to a specific SLA, to be monitored arrive as events.
 These events are copied over in the Datalake and come from the ISSM.
 The arrival of such event, triggers a sequence of logic:
  - Listen to isbp-topic for Events containing ProductID.
- - Fetch Product from TMF Catalog using the ProductID and retrieve the SLA_ID or the SLA_Href.
+ - (Deprecated) Fetch Product from TMF Catalog using the ProductID and retrieve the SLA_ID or the SLA_Href.
-   - Fetch SLA from SCLCM using the SLA_ID or the SLA_Href
+ - Fetch SLA from SCLCM using the SLA_ID
    - Store the SLA for future use.
  - Subscribe to the Product in the Datalake using the ProductId

 ![Preparation Phase](images/preparation_phase.png)

-2. **Monitoring**
+1. **Monitoring**
 In this phase, we wait for data to arrive to our kafka input topic and when it does we check if a clause has been violated, emitting a violation if needed.
 It stands to reason that while the monitoring data comes from the MDA, it is the datalake that copies it into our input topic.

 -  (Pre-Setup) Connect to sla-monitor-topic-in in the datalake
 - Monitoring Data Event Arrives
   - Retrieve the TransactionId and ProductId from the Event
 - Get the SLA from Storage
-  - (If not stored) Get the Product from the TMF Catalog API using this ProductId
-  - (If not stored) Retrieve the SLA id from the Product
+  - (If not stored) Error (No way to refetch since We don't have SLAID)
-  - (If not stored) Get the SLA from the SCLM component using the SLA Id
 - Check for Clause Violation
 - (If True) Emit Violation